 The most important thing is to provide whatever documentation you’re being asked for on time, as missing the deadline could mean not getting any federal financial aid.

 After completing your FAFSA, you’ll receive a financial aid award letter from the colleges you listed on the form.
-The timing on these letters can vary from college to college.
-However, if you’ve already received admissions acceptance from a college but no financial aid award letter, you can call their financial aid office to inquire about the letter’s status.
+The timing of these letters varies from college to college.
+However, if you’ve already received admissions acceptance from a college but no financial aid award letter, you can call its financial aid office to inquire about the letter’s status.

 Your financial aid award letter will tell you everything you need to know regarding what you qualify for.
 If you qualify for grants or a work-study opportunity, for example, that information will be there.
 If you only received an offer for student loans, then you didn’t qualify for free aid.

 Among the loans offered to you, you might see a mixture of subsidized and unsubsidized loans.
-Subsidized loans don’t accrue interest while you’re in school, so it’s best to use those first.
-Here’s a chart to help you understand the order you should follow in accepting any aid you might qualify for:
+Subsidized loans don’t accrue interest while you’re in school, so it’s best to use those first (but only after applying for scholarships and grants and accounting for work-study program earnings).

 Remember that you don’t have to take all the aid offered to you.
 Scholarships and grants don’t have to be repaid, but student loans do.
-Only take what you need, even if accepting more aid can give you a nicer lifestyle.
+Only take what you need, even if accepting more assistance can afford you a nicer lifestyle.

-After all, considering the years it will take to repay the loans and all the interest that will accrue on them, you might find that the nicer lifestyle in college wasn’t worth it.
-Cover your tuition, room and board, and books.
+After all, considering the years it’ll take to repay the loans and all the interest that will accrue on them, you might find that the alluring lifestyle in college wasn’t worth it.
+Cover your tuition, room and board and books.
 Then use part-time work for other living expenses if you want to keep your student loan debt as low as possible.

-And if you received award letters from more than one school, you can use this tool from FinAid to compare them.
+And if you received award letters from more than one school, make sure you compare aid packages before deciding on your next steps.

 Unfortunately, there may be times when federal student loans come up short.
-Expected family contribution plays a big role in how much you’ll be approved for — whether or not your family can or will help you pay for your tuition.
+Expected Family Contribution (EFC) plays a big role in how much you’ll be approved for — whether or not your family can or will help you pay for your tuition.

 Private student loans come from lenders outside of the government.
-You can apply for student loans directly through those lenders the same way you’d apply for many other types of loans.
-Click here to see a list of top private student loan lenders.
+You can apply for a student loan directly through those lenders the same way you’d apply for many other types of loans.
+As a first step, check out our guide to how some of the top private student loans stack up.

-In other words, if you think the loan is too much for you ever to repay, don’t take it with a co-signer either.
+In other words, if you think the loan is too much for you ever to repay, don’t borrow it with a cosigner either.

-Let’s say you and a co-signer have applied for a few different private student loans to see which one gives you the best offer.
-What should you consider before choosing?
-Are interest rates the most important thing?
+Let’s say you and a cosigner have applied for a few different private student loans to see which one gives you your best offer.

 - Which lender offers you enough to fill your tuition gap?

-- Does the lender with the best offer also have benefits such as deferment or forbearance (which allow you to delay repayment)?
+- Does the lender with your best offer also have benefits such as deferment or forbearance?

 - What do reviews of the lender have to say?

-As much as this decision seems easy — choose the one with the best rate and loan amount, right? — don’t jump into your decision.
+While finding the lowest rate is certainly a priority, don’t forget these other factors, as well.
 This is a lender you’ll likely have a relationship with for one or two decades.
-Be sure they have good reviews, options to help if you hit some financial bumps in the road, and responsive customer service.
+Be sure they have good reviews and options to help if you hit some financial bumps in the road.

 - Private student loans aren’t eligible for federal student loan forgiveness.